 Please Tell Us About EOSDA’s Customers From The U.S. And Canada.

-Currently, the U.S. customers represent 18.30% of our user base; they have added more than 58,000 ha of fields to EOS Crop Monitoring since 2019.
+Currently, the U.S. customers represent 18.30% of our user base; they have added more than 58,000 ha of fields to EOSDA Crop Monitoring since 2019.
 For understanding, this coverage equals almost 3.5 areas of Washington D.C.

 Canadians — including out-of-the-box and white label platform users — are monitoring 11,942 ha of fields, and we’re actively communicating with prospects in Canada to further increase our market share.